What is Usability Testing? Software UX

-- Is Content, Color, Icons, Images used are aesthetically pleasing ?
+- Are Content, Color, Icons, Images used are aesthetically pleasing?

 - Uniformity in the format of screen/pages in your application/website.

-- Provision to search within your software application or website
+- Option to search within your software application or website.

 - No outdated or incorrect data like contact information/address should be present.

 - No broken links should be present.